maxence-charriere/go-app/docs/web/documents/lifecycle.md

 	updateAvailable bool
 }

-// OnAppUpdate satisfies the app.Updater interface.
-It is called when the app is
+// OnAppUpdate satisfies the app.AppUpdater interface.
+It is called when the app
-// updated in background.
+// is updated in background.
 func (a *littleApp) OnAppUpdate(ctx app.Context) {
 	a.updateAvailable = ctx.AppupdateAvailable // Reports that an app update is available.
 }